sarawebb/Cross_Matching_Catalougs/README.md

 ## 1. In script change the filter bands 1, 2, 3 to the same input used with Cross_Match_Photom_Cats.py

 ## 2. Run from Command line for standard r-i vs g-r plot or edit newly created table for speicfic plots

+# For cross matching candidate to catalog

+## 1. Edit input params in script and enter the candidate coords and search radius in arc seconds.

+## 2. Run Script and and matches in the three bands with errors will be produced